Kostr/UEFI-Lessons/Lessons/Lesson_00/README.md

 First install necessary packages to your distro.
-For the TianoCore compilation you'll need:
+For the EDKII compilation you'll need:
 - nasm - The Netwide Assembler (NASM) is an assembler and disassembler for the Intel x86 architecture.
 It can be used to write 16-bit, 32-bit (IA-32) and 64-bit (x86-64) programs.
 NASM is considered to be one of the most popular assemblers for Linux,
 - iasl - Intel ACPI compiler/decompiler.
 Advanced Configuration and Power Interface (ACPI) provides an open standard that operating systems can use to discover and configure computer hardware components, to perform power management and to perform status monitoring.
 UEFI firmware provides ACPI configuration tables to OS.
 ACPI specification can be found at https://uefi.org/specifications,
 - uuid-dev - Universally Unique ID library.
 A universally unique identifier (UUID) is a 128-bit label used for identification of various components in UEFI.
 The term globally unique identifier (GUID) is also used,